 Watch The Wizard of Oz here.

 Sissy Spacek won the Best Actress Oscar for her portrayal of country star Loretta Lynn—a woman who hailed from the backwoods of Kentucky.
 Lynn was one of eight children born into poverty.
 She married at age 15 (Tommy Lee Jones plays her husband) and was a grandmother by 29.
 But her talent prevails and those simple tunes she sings to her babies eventually get her to the Grand Ole Opry and stardom.

 Watch Coal Miner’s Daughter here.

 Louisiana: ‘Interview With a Vampire’ (1994)

 Brad Pitt and Tom Cruise are gloriously hammy in this vampire spectacle set in the bayou and New Orleans.
 Each star wears their hair in a nineties ponytail and dons southern gentlemen waistcoats with knee socks and buckled shoes.
 Kirsten Dunst shines as a tragic doll-like bloodsucker who will live forever as a child.
-We just have one question: was the movie better than the book?

 Watch Interview With a Vampire here.